andytudhope/thebluebook/source/fugue-ii/index.md

 2. Render intelligently on your screen in human-readable ways (or are just [cascading linguistic structures](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) meant to ensure other information is styled correctly).
 3. Transport information in the background (somewhat) irrespective of the particular language you speak.

-There are also things actually called [libraries](https://www.i18next.com/) which help you translate at scale the parts that do depend on your particular language.
+There are also things literally called [libraries](https://www.i18next.com/) which help you translate at scale the parts that do depend on your particular language.
 For everything else, there's [the actual Library of Babel](http://libraryofbabel.info/).

 Books need to be alive to these sorts of possibilities.
 It’s not just about how many formats and e-publications you can put together, or the [grand marketing campaign](https://jsomers.net/DFW_TV.pdf).